In labor-friendly Seattle, unions push for new territory

 Trumka said organized labor takes “very seriously” the potential job losses, displacement and worsening inequality that some economists see coming with broader adoption of automation technologies.

-He said the country is at a crossroads on this issue, even if has been largely absent from the national political discussion.
+He said the country is at a crossroads on this issue, even if it has been largely absent from the national political discussion.

 “The question becomes, how do we make sure the benefits of technology are shared throughout society, so you don’t continue to increase the rates of haves and have-nots?” said Trumka.